 IEEE 802 technologies are deployed in a huge number of market applications, which are exhibiting a growing diversity in terms of the features needed.
 Solutions spanning these different application spaces and feature requirements will be best addressed by leveraging common technology approaches.
 This activity will enable industry consensus building on the market/application requirements and identify gaps and trends not currently addressed by IEEE 802 standardization of new solutions, which will help to foster industry engagements in new study groups and standardization topics.

+During the 2017-2019 initial term of this IEEE 802 Nendica activity, two primary markets were addressed:

+Nendica’s Lossless Data Center Networks (LLDCN) Work Item led to publication in August 2018 of the IEEE 802 Nendica Report on “The Lossless Network for Data Centers.”
+An active PAR (IEEE P802.1Qcz, on Congestion Isolation) arose from the Work Item.
+The activity fed into in the organization of a well-attended IEEE 802/IETF Data Center Workshop in Bangkok in November 2018 that suggested the value of further development.
+As a followup to that workshop, the North American Network Operators Group (NANOG) has invited additional cooperative activity.
+These discussions could lead to an effort toward development of a revision of the LLDCN report.

+Nendica’s Flexible Factory IoT (FFIOT) Work Item has led to the development, in August 2018, of a Nendica Draft Report on “Wired/Wireless Use Cases and Communication Requirements for Flexible Factories IoT Bridged Network.”
+The work has been subjected to an open Call for Comments and is being revised based on subsequent comment resolution.
+Publication is anticipated in 2019, following the renewal of the IEEE 802 Nendica activity.

 Estimated Timeframe

 Indicate approximately how long you expect this activity to operate to achieve its proposed results (e.g., time to completion of all deliverables).